-Dividend income realised by tax resident corporations from non-tax resident body corporates is exempt from Austrian corporate income tax under the international participation privilege if the (i) non-Austrian body corporate is comparable to a domestic corporation or is an EU company listed in the EU Parent-Subsidiary Directive, (ii) minimum holding period of 1 year has elapsed, (iii) shares in the foreign company constitute at least 10% of the nominal capital and (iv) the foreign company does not mainly derive low taxed passive income.
-Dividend income from portfolio participations (participation below 10%) in foreign companies is exempt from corporate income tax as well if the (i) foreign company is comparable to a domestic company and is resident in a country with which Austria has agreed on a comprehensive exchange of information or is an EU company listed in the EU Parent-Subsidiary Directive and (ii) does not fall under the scope of the international participation privilege (and in case of participation above 5% is not low-taxed).
+Dividend income realised by tax resident corporations from non-tax resident body corporates is exempt from Austrian corporate income tax under the international participation privilege if

+- the non-Austrian body corporate is comparable to a domestic corporation or is an EU company listed in the EU Parent-Subsidiary Directive, - the minimum holding period of 1 year has elapsed, - the shares in the foreign company constitute at least 10% of the nominal capital and - the foreign company does not mainly derive low taxed passive income.

+In addition, dividend income from portfolio participations (participation below 10%) in foreign companies is exempt from corporate income tax if the foreign company is comparable to a domestic company and is resident in a country with which Austria has agreed on a comprehensive exchange of information or is an EU company listed in the EU Parent-Subsidiary Directive.

+For dividends from low-taxed passive body corporates Austria applies a switch over regime (credit instead of exemption method) unless the CFC regime applied.